dgee87/GTTodoProject/README.md

 ## Configurations

-The following configurations can be set in the file `docker_env`:
+The following configurations can be set in the file `dockerenv` file in the project directory:

 | Name | Default Value | Description |
 |---------------|---------------|---------------|